AnimalByte/GWAS_vcf_KG/README.md

 ### Step 2: Run the Full Data Pipeline

 Execute the master script.
-This will run all data processing and import steps. **Note:** The script will pause for manual VEP annotation.
+This will run the entire, fully automated data processing pipeline.
 ```bash
 bash run_pipeline.sh
 ```